 Want to give your guests something fun to take home?
 These party favor bags are ADORABLE and will hold anything you choose to send them home with after the rainbow baby shower has ended.

-Balloon garlands take a little bit more work than paper tassel or rainbow felt ball garlands, but boy, do they make a statement!
+Balloon garlands take a little bit more work than paper tassels or rainbow-felt ball garlands, but boy, do they make a statement!
 Balloon garlands are gorgeous, and they make a great place for the new parents to take photos with people who have come to celebrate with them.

 If you’re looking for a non-traditional favor for the rainbow party favor bags above, look no further!
 These cute, customizable soaps will be adored by all your shower guests.